KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/README.md

 # Knowledge-Base Systems Lab, IIMAS UNAM

 ## Prerequisites
 A Prolog interpreter must be installed and working.
-For instance SWI Prolog (see this [link](https://wwu-pi.github.io/tutorials/lectures/lsp/010_install_swi_prolog.html)).
+For instance, SWI Prolog (see this [link](https://wwu-pi.github.io/tutorials/lectures/lsp/010_install_swi_prolog.html)).

 ## Description of our KB System